-In a huge victory for the marriage equality movement, the U.S. Supreme Court has declared that same-sex marriage is legal nationwide.
-This means that all Americans, regardless of gender or sexual orientation, can exercise their right to marry anywhere in the United States.
+In 2004, same-sex marriage was legal in just one state.
+By 2015, in a landmark United States Supreme Court decision, same-sex marriage is now legal nationwide.
+(Obergefell v.
+Hodges, 576 U.S. 644 (2015).)
+This means that all Americans, regardless of sexual orientation or gender identity, have the right to marry anywhere in the United States.

-On June 26, 2015, in a landmark decision in the Obergefell v.
-Hodges case, the Court ruled 5-to-4 that same-sex couples have a constitutional right to marry under the 14th Amendment and that states cannot ban same-sex marriage.
+On June 26, 2015, the U.S. Supreme Court ruled 5-to-4 that same-sex couples have a constitutional right to marry under the 14th Amendment and that states cannot ban same-sex marriage.
 Justice Anthony Kennedy delivered the opinion for the majority of the Court, which included Justices Ginsburg, Breyer, Sotomayor, and Kagan.